anandh4411/vision-engine-api-gateway/README.md

 # Vision Engine API Gateway

 Vision Engine is a video conferencing application.
 This is a Node.js Express API Gateway that acts as a single entry point for vision engine client apps to interact with multiple microservices.
-It provides load balancing capabilities to distribute requests across different instances of the microservices for improved scalability and fault tolerance.

 ## Features

 - Unified API: The API Gateway provides a unified API for clients to access various microservices through a single entry point.

-- Load Balancing: The gateway balances incoming requests across multiple instances of the microservices to evenly distribute the load.

 - Reverse Proxy: The gateway uses `http-proxy-middleware` to create a reverse proxy, forwarding requests to the appropriate microservice instance.

-- Custom Load Balancer: A simple custom load balancer utility function is implemented to perform round-robin load balancing.

 - Middleware: The gateway uses middleware for tasks such as logging and request parsing.